• Home

 Families and tourists with limited time

-Photographers, families, elders and tourists seekingĀ Ā a Ā quiet and in-depth tour
+Photographers, families, elders, and tourists seeking Ā a Ā quiet and in-depth tour

 • Good to Know:

-1. All the sections require aĀ real-name reservation and ticket purchasing 1 – 7 days in advance.
+1. All sections require a real-name reservation for visitors to purchase tickets 1 – 7 days in advance.

-2. There is no need to collect Just show your original passport for verificationwhen entering.
+2. There is no need to print or show tickets.
+Just present your original passport for verification when entering.

-3. All the above sections are equipped with cable cars.
-Families and elders can also enjoy the trip easily.
+3. All the above sections are equipped with cable cars, so families and elders can also enjoy the trip easily.

-4. The best time to visit the Great Wall is spring and autumn.
+4. The best times to visit the Great Wall are spring and autumn.

-5. Though the undeveloped wild Great Wall sections preserve primitive landscapes, theylack of maintenance and are Besides, it is strictly prohibited to climb.
-So do not adventure.
+5. Though the undeveloped wild Great Wall sections offer gorgeous wild landscapes, they lack maintenance and are dangerous – not to mention that they’re strictly prohibited to hike.
+So leave them off your to-do list.

 • Fun Facts:

-1. The construction material of the Great Wall is sticky rice mortar, which is a mixture of cooked glutinous rice soup and lime with comparable viscosity and strength to modern cement.
+1. The Great Wall was made with sticky rice mortar, which is a mixture of cooked glutinous rice soup and lime with comparable viscosity and strength to modern cement.

-2. The Great Wall is actually a complete and complex military defense system with walls, watchtowers, beacon towers, etc, rather than a single “wall”.
+2. The Great Wall is actually a complete and complex military defense system with walls, watchtowers, beacon towers, and more, not just a single, plain “wall”.

-3. The Great Wall is not continuous, but consists of several separated sections.
+3. The Great Wall is not continuous, but rather consists of several separated sections.

 Recommended Tours: